mircealungu/mircea/notes/Do-Not-Fear-AI.md

 So, next time you can't fall alseep because you're afraid of AI, remember that all that current AI is is advanced mathematics.
-And it was mostly the not very smart kids who were afraid of mathematics in school.
+And it is the not very smart kids who are afraid of mathematics.
 Don't be like them :)

 References